This Eastern S. D. Town Was Named Myrtle City. Who was Myrtle?

 You may be familiar with the old classic song 'I've Been Everywhere'.
 In fact, not all that long ago I heard a Johnny Cash version used on a television commercial.

-So, you've lived in South Dakota all your life and you've been everywhere in the state, every city, every town, every village, every hamlet (Do we have hamlet's?).
+So, you've lived in South Dakota all your life and you've been everywhere in the state, every city, every town, every village, every hamlet (wait, do we have hamlets?).
 I mean, through the years, you've been from Edgemont to Summit, from Elk Point to Lemmon and every place in between.
 You've had coffee in Blunt and tea in, well, Tea.
 You've had a burger in Geddes, visited an Aunt in Buffalo and chatted with the fine folks in Faulkton.

 Pardon my English, but there just ain't been no place in South Dakota you ain't been to!